List of marketing opt-out registries

-A Robinson list is an opt-out list of people who do not wish to receive marketing transmissions.
-The marketing can be via e-mail, postal mail, telephone, or fax.
-In each case, contact details will be placed on a blacklist.
-The name "Robinson" is derived from Robinson Crusoe, a fictional character shipwrecked and stranded for years on a remote island.
+Various countries have opt-out registries for people to indicate that they do not wish to receive marketing solicitations.
+These are known by various names, such as a do not call list or Robinson list.
+The marketing contacts involved can be via e-mail, postal mail, telephone, or fax.
+In each case, contact details will be placed on a blacklist, and violations may be punishable by fines.
+Some countries maintain do not call lists of phone numbers that are off-limits to telemarketers.
+Do not call lists may also sometimes be required to be maintained privately by a company, listing numbers that they will not call.

+The "Robinson list" name is derived from Robinson Crusoe, a fictional character shipwrecked and stranded for years on a remote island.